 Two of the HP Troopers rushed at Edward, their thrust packs accelerating their advance.
 The third trooper stayed back.
-Instead of a warhammer he had a large battle axe and his armor had majestic designs of red and gold, showing his status as head of the HP Unit.
+Instead of a warhammer, he had a large battle axe and his armor had majestic designs of red and gold, showing his status as head of the HP Unit.
 He did not wear a helmet.

 Edward focused his attention on the two troopers who were rushing him.
-He held Zesrial in his right hand by her blade, just above her guard, backwards as he ran up to the closest trooper.
+He held Zesrial in his right hand by her blade, just above her guard, backward as he ran up to the closest trooper.
 He rammed her pummel into the Trooper’s faceplate, leaving a large dent.
 As the trooper fell to his knees, putting his hands over his crushed faceplate, Edward drove Zesrial’s blade into the back of his neck.
 Standing behind the fallen trooper and facing away from him, Edward ripped Zesrial out of his neck, but not in time to block the incoming attack from the second trooper’s Warhammer.
 It impacted Edward from the side, launching him across the courtyard and into a wall.
 The trooper came flying down, his hammer ready to land another hit.
 “Hold on, I’m not going to block this one,” said Edward.

 “What?!”
 Zesrial shrieked as the HP Trooper swung his mighty warhammer down hard upon Edward over and over again.
 Then grabbing him by his tail, he threw Edward against a wall at the other end of the courtyard.

 Edward got up and examined himself for injuries.
 There were none, and he felt the same power he had felt while he was under fire as he marched towards the city gate.
 Hellfire ran through his mark and an aura of flame blended with his fur.
 “Pain is pleasure, pleasure is strength, and strength is power.”
 The trooper charged him again, this time at Edwards level.
 Edward did not even flinch as the warhammer slammed into the side of his face.
-The head of the hammer flew off the handle from the impact .
-“I am a Wall.”
-Edward said as he punched the trooper’s chestplate with enough force to bring the trooper to his knees.
-“Iron, Ram!” shouted Edward as he headbutted the the trooper, smashing his head into the suit through its neck hole.
+The head of the hammer flew off the handle from the impact.
+“I am a Wall,” Edward said as he punched the trooper’s chest plate with enough force to bring the trooper to his knees.
+“Iron, Ram!” shouted Edward as he headbutted the trooper, smashing his head into the suit through its neck hole.
 He tossed the headless trooper off to the side and turned to the last trooper.

-“Good, very good,” said the the trooper as he clapped together the large metal hands of his decorated mech suit.
+“Good, very good,” said the trooper as he clapped together the large metal hands of his decorated mech suit.
 “I know everything about the history and culture of your people.”
 He stopped clapping.
 “You are more than just another Fennec Fox of the Northlands.
 Are you, Edward Dimir?”